mwohlfender/R_overdispersion_cluster_size/README.md

 * `parameters_grid_simulation.csv` all parameter combinations for which identical sequence clusters were simulated during the simulation study
 * `indices_simulation.txt` and `indices_estimation.txt` auxiliary files needed during the simulation study for the parallel execution of cluster simulation, respectively parameter estimation
 * `simulated_clusters` number of simulated clusters of each size for each combination of parameters contained in `parameters_grid_simulation.csv`
+* `simulated_clusters` simulated data based on parameters defined in `parameters_grid_simulation.csv`

 ### D.3 results

 #### D.3.a Switzerland
+stanfit files containing the results of the parameter estimation from data of Switzerland using models one and two

 #### D.3.b Denmark
+stanfit files containing the results of the parameter estimation from data of Denmark using models one and two

 #### D.3.c Germany
+stanfit files containing the results of the parameter estimation from data of Germany using models one and two

 #### D.3.d all countries

+##### parameter_estimations
+* `results_model_one_ch_dk_de_2021_months.csv` summary of the results of the parameter estimation from data of Switzerland, Denmark and Germany using model one
+* `results_model_two_ch_dk_de_2021_months.csv` summary of the results of the parameter estimation from data of Switzerland, Denmark and Germany using model two

+##### posterior_predictive_check
+* `results_ppc_model_one_ch_dk_de.csv` summary of the results of the posterior predictive check of the results of the parameter estimation from data of Switzerland, Denmark and Germany using model one

 #### D.3.e simulation

 ##### raw
-stanfit files containing the results of the parameter estimation for each combination of parameters defined in `parameters_grid_simulation.csv`
+stanfit files containing the results of the parameter estimation from simulated data (see `data/simulated_clusters`)

 ##### processed
-`results_sim_model_one_processed.csv` summary of results of the parameter estimation for each combination of parameters defined in `parameters_grid_simulation.csv`
+`results_sim_model_one_processed.csv` summary of the results of the parameter estimation from simulated data (see `data/simulated_clusters`)

 ### D.4 plots

 ### D.5 supplementary_material